 - Date: 18 Nov 2015

-- Topic: Personalised medicine / Endocrine cancers / Anticancer agents & Biologic therapy
+- Topic: Personalised medicine / Endocrine and neuroendocrine tumours / Anticancer agents & Biologic therapy

 A team led by Massachusetts General Hospital investigators has reported the first successful use of a targeted therapy, dabrafenib to treat a patient with a debilitating, recurrent papillary cranionpharyngioma.
 In a paper published online in the Journal of the National Cancer Institute, the researchers report that treatment with the BRAF inhibitor dabrafinib led to shrinkage of a BRAF-mutant craniopharyngioma that had recurred even after four surgical procedures.
 More than a year after dabrafinib treatment, which was followed by surgery and radiation therapy, the patient's tumour has not recurred.